How to Fix Error F9 — cooling fault on LG LSIS3018SS (Induction Range)

 Step 1

-Unplug the range from the wall outlet before doing anything else — the F9 error means the control board has detected an overheating condition, and working on a live unit risks electric shock.
-Let the appliance cool for at least 30 minutes so internal components return to a safe temperature.
-While you wait, inspect the rear vent openings and clear any accumulated lint or debris, since blocked vents are the most common trigger for this fault.
+First and foremost, unplug the range from the wall outlet.
+The F9 error means the control board has detected an overheating condition.
+Working on a live unit poses a risk of electric shock.
+Allow the appliance to cool for at least 30 minutes, so the internal components return to a safe temperature.
+While you wait, take a look at the rear vent openings and clear any accumulated lint or debris, as blocked vents are often the most common trigger for this fault.

 Step 2

-Remove the rear access panel by taking out the four quarter-inch hex screws, then locate the cooling fan assembly.
-Spin the fan blade by hand — it should rotate freely with no grinding or stiff resistance; if it feels seized or drags, the fan motor bearings have failed and the motor must be replaced.
-A seized fan cannot move air across the induction board, which causes temperatures to spike and trip the F9 fault.
+Next, remove the rear access panel by taking out the four quarter-inch hex screws.
+Then, locate the cooling fan assembly.
+Spin the fan blade by hand—it should rotate freely with no grinding or stiff resistance.
+If it feels seized or drags, the fan motor bearings have likely failed, and you’ll need to replace the motor.
+A seized fan cannot move air across the induction board, leading to rising temperatures and triggering the F9 fault.

 Step 3

-Set your multimeter to the Rx1 (resistance times 1) scale and probe the fan motor terminals to test for continuity.
-An open reading — meaning the meter shows no continuity at all — confirms the motor winding has burned out and the motor needs to be replaced.
-Pro tip: also check the fan wiring harness connector for heat-melted pins or corrosion before condemning the motor itself.
+Using your multimeter, set it to the Rx1 (resistance times 1) scale and probe the fan motor terminals to test for continuity.
+An open reading—where the meter shows no continuity—indicates the motor winding has burned out, confirming that the motor requires replacement.
+A pro tip: also inspect the fan wiring harness connector for heat-melted pins or corrosion before concluding that the motor itself is at fault.

 Step 4

-Locate the thermal fuse mounted in the main induction control board area and test it on the Rx1 scale with the multimeter.
-No continuity means the fuse has blown — this is a one-shot protective device that sacrifices itself when temperatures exceed a safe limit, and it will not reset.
-Replace the thermal fuse with an exact-rated replacement, because installing a higher-rated fuse removes a critical safety safeguard.
+Next, locate the thermal fuse mounted in the main induction control board area.
+Test it on the Rx1 scale with the multimeter.
+No continuity indicates the fuse has blown.
+This fuse is a one-shot protective device that sacrifices itself when temperatures exceed a safe limit, and it won’t reset.
+Replace the thermal fuse with an exact-rated replacement, as using a higher-rated fuse compromises important safety features.

 Step 5

-With the unit still unplugged, measure the gap between the rear of the range and the wall — LG requires a minimum of two inches of clear space for adequate airflow.
-Restricted rear clearance starves the cooling fan of intake air, causing board temperatures to climb even when the fan itself is working perfectly.
-Reposition the unit if needed, and avoid pushing it flush against the wall after reinstalling the access panel.
+With the unit still unplugged, measure the gap between the back of the range and the wall.
+LG specifies a minimum of two inches of clearance for proper airflow.
+If the rear clearance is restricted, the cooling fan may not receive enough intake air, causing board temperatures to rise, even if the fan itself is functioning correctly.
+If necessary, reposition the unit and avoid pushing it flush against the wall after reinstalling the access panel.

 Step 6

-Plug the range back in, select a full-size induction zone, and run it at the highest power setting for 30 minutes to reproduce the conditions that originally triggered F9.
-If the error does not return, the repair is confirmed; if F9 reappears, the induction control board itself may have sustained heat damage and should be evaluated for replacement.
-Monitor the area around the unit during this test — any burning smell indicates a deeper electrical issue and the range should be unplugged immediately.
+Finally, plug the range back in, select a full-size induction zone, and run it at the highest power setting for 30 minutes to replicate the conditions that initially triggered the F9 error.
+If the error doesn’t reappear, you’ve confirmed the repair.
+If F9 returns, the induction control board may have sustained heat damage and should be assessed for replacement.
+Keep an eye on the area around the unit during this test—any burning smell indicates a deeper electrical issue, and you should unplug the range immediately.

 Where to Buy Replacement Parts